 - Honorariums or stipends must be approved through the Office of Human Resources prior to submitting to General Accounting for payment, except Foundation.
 If Foreign National Honorariums, contact Payroll Office at least two weeks in advance.

-- Sponsored & Cost Accounting must review and sign the invoice voucher when charging a grant prior to submitting to General Accounting for payment.
+- Office of Sponsored Projects must review and sign the invoice voucher when charging a grant prior to submitting to General Accounting for payment.